Healthcare Leadership & Administration, Online

 Thanks to the Military Tuition Assistance Program, more tomorrow makers can find their futures at Penn College.
 Through this special offering, qualified active military personnel are eligible to pursue college credits tuition free.

-Customize your path by pairing a minor with your bachelor's degree.
+Customize your path by pairing an online-friendly minor with your bachelor's degree.

 More Information